 The Meteorological Operational satellite programme (MetOp) is a European undertaking providing weather data services to monitor the climate and improve weather forecasts.
 It represents the European contribution to a new co-operative venture with the United States’ National Oceanic and Atmospheric Administration (NOAA).

 MetOp carries a set of 'heritage' instruments provided by the United States and a new generation of European instruments that offer improved remote sensing capabilities to both meteorologists and climatologists.
 The new instruments will augment the accuracy of temperature and humidity measurements, readings of wind speed and direction, and atmospheric ozone profiles.

 MetOp flies in a polar orbit corresponding to local 'morning' while the US will be responsible for 'afternoon' coverage.
-The series will provide data for both operational meteorology and climate studies.
 The combination of instruments on board MetOp has remote sensing capabilities to observe the Earth by day and night as well as under cloudy conditions.